EvoNetHIV/EvoNetHIV/documentation/vaccine_overview_RMD.md

 #### Parameterizations of phi, mu, sigma, and m for simple models

-*Phi* can have values of NA (agent never vaccinated), 1 (currently vaccinated), 2 (vaccinated with placebo), or 0 (formerly vaccinated).
+*Phi* can have values of NA (agent never vaccinated), &gt;0 (currently vaccinated with 1 representing full vaccination), 2 (vaccinated with placebo), or 0 (formerly vaccinated).
 The value of *mu* specifies the mean vaccine efficacy (proportion reduction in vaccine and varies from 0.0-1.0) for a given mark of an infected agent. *Sigma* indicates the variability (standard deviation) of the mu value; in simple models, *sigma* values are set to zero and there is no variability in *mu* (i.e., *mu* represents a constant value rather than a mean of a distribution).
 The attribute *m* represents the value of the mark drawn from a distribution described by the mean value *mu* and *sigma*, the standard deviation of *mu*; the value of this draw, *m*, is then used to represent the vaccine efficacy for a given sex act between an infected agent and a vaccinated, uninfected agent.
 In simple models, *sigma* is set to zero and *m* thus is equal to *mu* in when *sigma* is set to zero.

 #### Vaccine Trial in EvoNet